tbender4/tbender4.github.io/_posts/2021-01-29-video-capture-with-datapath-and-rgbeasy-obs-plugin.md

 ### Why to Oversample

 - Serves as a workaround for if a game's native resolution requires a fractional H.Size (ex: 427.5 can be multiplied by 2 to be 855 instead).
-- Can be a workaround for games that switches between two resolutions by using an H. Resolution that has both in-game resolutions.
+- Can be a workaround for games that switches between two resolutions by using a H. Resolution where both in-game H. Resolutions are multiples of the oversample.
 This is described in detail on the Genesis page of the [r3 wiki](http://r3.fyi/VGC/GEN)
 - **Significantly** increases the tolerance for tuning Phase to get the picture right.

 ### A Disadvantage
 - Has a slight amount of blur when scrutinized at full resolution.

-- This feature is limited to the RGBEasy API and does **not** work in DirectShow (labeled as Video Capture Devices in OBS), making the RGBEasy plugin a requirement.
+Here's a comparsion between normal settings and oversampling on a Sega Genesis.
+Screenshot credit to FirebrandX.
+{% include gallery id="gallery2" %}

 It's worth attempting both configurations to see if the game look best at its sharpest or with the conveniences afforded by oversampling.